-Mixed linear effects models may be used to assess differences between the treated and the untreated eye with covariates including age group, dose level, time and the interaction of dose level by time.
+Mixed models for repeated measures may be used to estimate change from baseline in selected efficacy parameters for the treated eye adjusted for baseline value, dose level, visit and the interactions of dose level by visit and baseline by visit.
 An unstructured correlation structure will be used to model within-subject correlations when possible.
 Possible transformations of the response (i.e., logarithm) may also be considered for some outcomes.